 BT Archives also acts as the corporate memory for the BT Group of companies; vital historical information is preserved and made available where appropriate to aid BT's performance, raise the company profile and support BT as one of the world's leading providers of telecommunications services.

 BT Archives has been located in its purpose built repository in Holborn Telephone Exchange since July 1997.
 This facility reflects BT's commitment to preserving and giving access to its unique and priceless archival collections.

-Changes to opening days: from the 5th January 2015 our public search room open days will change from Tuesdays and Thursdays to Mondays and Tuesdays, 10.00am - 4.00pm except for public holidays and on occasions when scheduled events are occurring (see scheduled closures below).
+Opening days: Our public search room is open on Mondays and Tuesdays, 10.00am - 4.00pm except for public holidays and on occasions when scheduled events are occurring (see scheduled closures below).